ADULT DEPENDENT RELATIVE VISA

-The Adult Dependant Relative visa category is for non-EEA adult dependent relatives of British citizens in the UK, persons settled in the UK, or persons in the UK with refugee leave or humanitarian protection status, who wish to settle here.
+The Adult Dependent Relative visa category is for adult dependent relatives of British citizens in the UK, persons settled in the UK, persons with limited leave to remain in the UK under Appendix EU or persons in the UK with refugee leave or humanitarian protection status, who wish to settle in the UK.

-In order to qualify for an Adult Dependant Relative visa you will need to satisfy UK Visas and Immigration that:
+In order to qualify for an Adult Dependent Relative visa you will need to satisfy UK Visas and Immigration that:

-- You are the parent aged 18 years or over, grandparent, brother or sister aged 18 years or over or son or daughter aged 18 years or over of a person who is in the UK and that person is over 18 and either a British citizen, settled in the UK or a person with refugee leave or humanitarian protection status;
+- You are the parent aged 18 years or over, grandparent, brother or sister aged 18 years or over or son or daughter aged 18 years or over of a person who is in the UK and that person is over 18 and either a British citizen, settled in the UK, has limited leave to remain in the UK under Appendix EU or is a person with refugee leave or humanitarian protection status;

 - As a result of age, illness or disability, you require long-term personal care (that is help performing everyday tasks, e.g. washing, dressing and cooking);

-Our immigration barristers regularly advise and assist Adult Dependant Relatives to relocate to, and settle in the UK, with their family members.
+Our immigration barristers regularly advise and assist Adult Dependent Relatives to relocate to, and settle in the UK, with their family members.

-Whether you require expert advice on the requirements of the Immigration Rules, an independent assessment of your prospects of qualifying for a visa or professional assistance with preparing an immigration application, our immigration barristers can help.
+Whether you require expert advice on the requirements of the Immigration Rules for an Adult Dependent Relative visa application, an independent assessment of your prospects of qualifying for an Adult Dependent Relative visa or professional assistance with preparing an Adult Dependent Relative visa application or immigration appeal, our immigration barristers can help.